Ne0re0/Ne0re0/README.md

 ### Hi there 👋

-👯 I’m currently studying computer science at IUT Vannes<br>
+👯 I’m currently studying computer science at Vannes, Institute of Technology<br>

 ## 🌐 Socials: